ZacharyWM/greek-study-tool/README.md

-# A template for creating a web app with Go and React.
+# Biblical Greek study tool built with Go and React.

 The backend is a Go web server that serves up static html and javascript files.

 The front end is a React app that gets compiled into a single javascript file.

 # Running the app locally:

+## Environment set up

+Install the Go programming language.
+For backend live reloading, install `air` with `go install github.com/air-verse/air@latest`.
+Install `npm` for the front end.
+Run `npm install`.
+Run `npm run tw-build` to build the Tailwind styles.

 ### To run the Go server:

-install `air` with `go install github.com/air-verse/air@latest`, and use the `air` command.
+Run the server with the `air` command.

 ### To run the front end:

-Run `npm install -y`, then run `npm run dev` if you want to build-and-watch, or `npm run build` if you want to build the app without watching.
+Run the front end with `npm run dev`
+If you make any style change, run `npm run tw-build` again - TODO: configure to live-reload